sebastianene07/calypso_os/README.md

 This operating system is designed to run on low power embedded devices.
-It has a pre-emptive scheduling algorithm and offers a POSIX like interface to the userland.
+It has a pre-emptive scheduling algorithm and offers a POSIX like interface to the apps.

 ## Building